HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_cf.md

 ## Who should use this roadmap

-Use this roadmap if you either of these situations applies to your environment:
+Use this roadmap if either of these situations applies to your environment:

 -   You installed HCL Digital Experience for the first time and  want to apply a Fix or the latest CF.
 -   You require a high-level view of which features or improvements are ready to use by default after you apply the latest CF and which features need additional configuration.